Geo-LME/Geo-LME.github.io/README.md

-# geometric-robot-learning.github.io
+# geo-lme.github.io
-Website for Workshop on Geometric Robot Learning
+Website for Workshop on Geometry in the Large Model Era